 - Five gift shops are located at the Tower of London.

 - The Tower of London is not completely buggy or wheelchair friendly due to the cobbled ground in certain parts of the site.
-There are also stairs in many of the buildings.
+Many of the buildings contain stairs.
 There is a buggy park for buggies located next to the Salt Tower, the Middle Drawbridge and at the entrance to the White Tower.
-There are virtual tours of areas not accessible by wheelchair.
+For areas not accessible by wheelchairs, there are virtual tours of these areas.

 There is plenty to see and do at the Tower of London and it is just one of many fun things to do in London with kids.
 I wondered whether the Tower of London would be suitable for young kids, but by having a dragon hunting adventure there, we had no tantrums or tears from BattleKid, and we all enjoyed ourselves.